ycpcs/cs320-spring2025/index.md

 * **Mar 19** - [Lab04: SQL, Queries, Joins](labs/lab04.html) is posted.
 It is **due by 10:00am, Friday, 3-22-24**.
 Make sure to use the template for your Lab04 submission.
 See the instructions on the Lab04 page.

-* **Mar 11** - [Team Project Milestone 1: Minimal Working System](assign/assign03.html) **has been moved to Friday, 3-15-24**.
-This will be a FORMAL 10-12 minute (max) in-class team presentation/demonstration of your team's progress on your UI structure and navigation.
-You should have the majority of your servlets and JSPs defined, and be able to navigate between most, if not all, of your pages.
-Your HTML/CSS will still be in a rough state - don't worry about making it "pretty", focus on functionality over form.
-There is **NO** expectation for having any of your SQL database implemented or working.
-For the time being, if you want to persist user-entered data between your UI and your server, consider using the HTTP Session for that.

 -->